kaustubhshitole06/Deepfake_Detector/README.md

 # Deepfake_Detector
 # 🧠 Deepfake Detection using Machine Learning
+(Not included the .h5 file due to large size)

 A project to detect manipulated (deepfake) images using deep learning and computer vision techniques.
 This tool helps identify forged faces and content, aiding in digital forensics and online safety.